 A gunfighter, gambler, performer, and alleged prostitute, Kitty Leroy, born in 1850, was best known as one of the most proficient poker players in the Old West.
-Thought to have been from Michigan, she was performing as a dancer by the age of ten and as she got older, she began to work in dancehalls and saloons, where she picked up a number of other skills, specifically proficiency with weapons and at games of chance.
+Thought to have been from Michigan, she was performing as a dancer by the age of ten, and as she got older, she began to work in dance halls and saloons, where she picked up several other skills, specifically proficiency with weapons and at games of chance.

-By the age of 20, she was said to have been one of the most popular entertainers in Dallas, Texas but soon gave up dancing to become a faro dealer and was noted for never going to the faro tables without several knives and revolvers.
+By the age of 20, she was said to have been one of the most popular entertainers in Dallas, Texas.
+However, she soon gave up dancing to become a faro dealer and was noted for never going to the faro tables without several knives and revolvers.

-A third marriage apparently took place somewhere along the line, a man that she was said to have married as a result of a guilty conscience.
+A third marriage apparently took place somewhere along the line, a man she was said to have married due to a guilty conscience.
 In this incident, the story tells us that when the man became too ardent in his affections for her, she challenged him to a fight.
-When he refused to fight a woman, she donned men’s clothing and challenged him again.
-She then allegedly shot him and as he lay wounded, called for a preacher and married him before he died.
+She donned men’s clothing when he refused to fight a woman and challenged him again.
+She then allegedly shot him and, as he lay wounded, called for a preacher and married him before he died.

 When the Black Hills gold rush began in South Dakota, Kitty made her way to the thriving boomtown of Deadwood, arriving on the same wagon train that brought Wild Bill Hickok and Calamity Jane to the camp in 1876.

-On June 11, 1877, Kitty married her fifth husband, a man named Samuel R. Curley in Deadwood.
+On June 11, 1877, Kitty married her fifth husband, Samuel R. Curley, in Deadwood.
 But, for Kitty, this would be a fatal mistake.
-Curley was a jealous man and after numerous arguments over alleged affairs with a former husband, and others such as Wild Bill Hickok and Sam Bass, he killed her on December 7, 1877, in the Lone Star Saloon before turning the gun on himself.
+Curley was a jealous man, and after numerous arguments over alleged affairs with a former husband and others such as Wild Bill Hickok and Sam Bass, he killed her on December 7, 1877, in the Lone Star Saloon before turning the gun on himself.
 The following day, the townspeople allegedly laid out the pair for viewing inside the saloon before they were buried together.

-A journalist would later say of the 28-year-old, that she “had five husbands, seven revolvers, a dozen Bowie knives, and always went armed to the teeth.”
+A journalist later said of the 28-year-old that she “had five husbands, seven revolvers, a dozen Bowie knives, and always went armed to the teeth.”